In the name

 2015-22 | Tinted silicone, gambrel, chain, constructed space | dimensions variable

 This work was first presented at Alaska Projects, Sydney in 2015.
 It was the first project that I delivered with Sebastian Goldspink and we have maintained a solid relationship since then.
 The work has been expanded to become a fully immersive experience, drawing on the performative nature of lighting and audience movement to create an alternative perspective on how shifts in global affairs are felt in the home.

 I would sit with the yearlings, wiping snot from their nostrils and staring into their bulging yellow eyes, buried in the smell of wet wool.
 Facing death with a whispered prayer, those eyes glazed blue with a spasm of black shit and a spray of arterial red against the asbestos fence.

-IN THE NAME invites you into the bright recesses of Abdul-Rahman Abdullah’s childhood memories, when the scarcity of halal meat supplies brought animal slaughter and butchery into the suburban backyard.
-The pragmatic nature of life and death in the service of dinner became an unspoken ritual of the home, a bloody expression of the sacrosanct enacted behind closed doors.
-IN THE NAME explores the sense of duality embedded within the Muslim Australian experience, an innate understanding that axioms of the home tend to falter at the front door.
+In the name invites you into the bright recesses of my childhood memories, when the scarcity of halal meat supplies brought animal slaughter and butchery into the suburban backyard.
+The pragmatic nature of life and death in the service of dinner became an unspoken ritual of home, a bloody expression of the sacrosanct enacted behind closed doors.
+This work embodies a sense of duality embedded within the Muslim Australian experience, an innate understanding that axioms of the home tend to falter at the front door.